instructure/instructure-ui-prototypes/examples/themeable-starter/README.md

 # Themeable Starter
-This should demo everything you need to start writing themeable components.
+This should demo everything you need to start writing themeable components using Instructure UI.
 More comprehensive documentation can be found here https://instructure.design/#ui-themeable.

 ## Context: Why would I need to use themeable?
 Instructure UI includes components for most common UI elements (buttons, links, dropdowns, modals, etc).
 Your application, however, may have a need for a custom component that doesn't exist in our library.
 If it can't be created by composing existing elements you can build it using themeable.